 The bar has comfy seating and a large al fresco deck over the river itself which enjoys some shade during the day.

-The tents themselves have everything you need and are very comfortable with power and running hot and cold water.
-A tent steward even brings a hot water bottle during the cool months.
+The tents themselves have everything you need and are very comfortable with power, flush loo and running hot and cold water.
+A tent steward even brings a hot water bottle during the cool winter months.
 Tea/Coffee is delivered at a pre-agreed time, with your safari wake up call usually around 6am.

 The main Governors Camp is a medium sized tented camp.
 Most of the 37 tents sit on the riverbank and enjoy lovely views over the Mara River where hippo and crocodile are frequently seen (and heard).
 There is also lots of birdlife and quite a few cheeky monkeys around camp.
 Mongoose criscross the paths between the tents and mess area and a band of three warthog brothers can often be seen hanging out at reception.